 Sports massage can be performed as a Pre-Event, Inter-Event, Post-Event or Maintenance treatment.
 Pre, Inter and Post massages are usually performed onsite during a sporting event or game.Maintenance massage should be done during training or in between events to maintain an athlete’s physical condition, address problem areas, and enhance muscle recovery.
 How often a client should receive massage depends on that client’s individual needs, training goals, and level of activity.

-At 4 Elements Healing Massage, a “general guideline” for scheduling a maintenance sports massage should be:
+At 4 Elements Massage Clinic, a “general guideline” for scheduling a maintenance sports massage should be:

 Once or twice a week OR bi-weekly

 60 to 90-minute sessions

 Areas of stress and tension should be addressed

 The therapist should use a full range of massage techniques and stretches

 To find out when Sports Massage SHOULD NOT be performed, click here.